VaishnaviNarasimhaiahSathish/VaishnaviNarasimhaiahSathish/README.md

 ## ⚡ Fun Facts

-- 🎨 Love **sketching & reading** in my free time.
+- 🎨 I love sketching and reading in my free time
-- 🌍 Fluent in **English, Hindi, Kannada**, and learning **German (B1 in progress)**.
+- 🌍 Fluent in *English, Hindi, Kannada* and learning **German (B1 in progress)**
-- 🤝 Enjoy collaborating in teams, always open to learning & exploring new technologies.
+- 🤝 Enjoy collaborating in teams and exploring new technologies

 ---

-⭐️ * Open to research, data science and ML/Computer Vision roles for 2025.*
+⭐️ *Open to research, data science, and ML/Computer Vision opportunities in 2025.*